KLRX: "ESPN Radio 97.3" (2007)

 On January 4, 2007, after playing "Selling the Drama" by Live, KCXM dropped the rock format and became "ESPN Radio 97.3," a full-time affiliate of ESPN Radio.
 The station dropped most local hosts at this time, but continued to air local games and play by play.
 KCXM complimented its sister station, WHB, which carries a mostly local sports talk format.

+KLRX "K-Love" (2007–present)

 On November 30, 2007, KCXM was sold to EMF Broadcasting for $16 million.
 At midnight on December 1, 2007, KCXM began broadcasting K-LOVE programming.
-Just before the launch of K-LOVE, 97.3 reverted to its AAA format as "The Planet" for a few hours.
+Just before the launch of K-LOVE, 97.3 reverted to its AAA format as "The Planet" for a few hours, hosted by a former station DJ, Jason Justice.
+At midnight proper, after Justice gave a final sign-off message and signed off the micro-format, and effectively the station's live commercial run (as EMF converts all incoming affiliates to non-commercial status), with "Come to Jesus" by Mindy Smith, the move to K-Love took place, with the first song under the brand being "Everything Glorious" by the David Crowder Band.

-KLRX "K-Love" (2007–present)

 On December 20, 2007, KCXM changed its callsign to KLRX, completing the transition.
 However, KLRX aired several sports events after the change to K-LOVE: a college basketball game between Kansas State and Oklahoma and at least one UMKC basketball game.
 It is likely that these games were "farmed out" from WHB, due to a schedule conflict.
 Once the sale was completed, the station ceased airing sporting events.
 EMF Broadcasting has its Kansas City office on the first floor of the Union Broadcasting Building in Overland Park, Kansas.